-For curb and/or curb and gutter streets, the separation between from face of the curb to the edge of the shared use path shall be a minimum of 8 feet in order to meet the minimum lateral offset distance to install signs for the roadway and the shared use path in accordance with MUTCD Part 2 and part 9.
-If signs are required on the outside of the shared use path due to horizontal and vertical grade changes then a minimum of 6.5' of right of way from the edge of the path shall be provided.
-If signs are not required, a minimum 3' of right of way shall be provided.
-See Figure A-5-4.
+For curb and/or curb and gutter streets, the separation between face of the curb to the edge of the shared use path shall be a minimum of 8 feet in order to meet the minimum lateral offset distance to install signs for the roadway and the shared use path in accordance with MUTCD Part 2 and Part 9.
+If signs are required on the outside of the shared use path due to horizontal and vertical grade changes then a minimum of 6.5' of right of way from the edge of the path shall be provided otherwise, a m inimum 3' of right of way shall be provided.
+See Appendix A, Figure A-5-4.